Nils277/KSPModFileLocalizer/README.md

 <b>filename</b> + "." + language_tag + ".lang" for the files that can be translated and
 <b>filename</b> for the file that should be used.

-in the case of KPBS the filder would something look like this:
+in the case of KPBS the folder would something look like this:

     cargobay.dds.es-es.lang
     cargobay.dds